Interplay of superconductivity and localization near a 2D ferromagnetic quantum critical point: Fermi-liquid regime

+It is also worth mentioning that Eq.~\eqref{eq:z_T_s}, formally continued to negative $\eta$, could be used to determine suppression of the superconducting transition temperature in the {\it spin-singlet} Cooper channel because the Ising-ferromagnetic interaction is repulsive in that channel (in this case, $T_{BCS}$ should be viewed as a mean-field transition temperature for a spin-singlet SC state).
+The SIT occurs when $t_0\zeta_{T_c}/2\sim 1$, which yields a critical value of the resistance $t_{0,\rm crit}\approx 4\delta^2/(\pi^2\tilde{J}\zeta_{T_{BCS}}^2)\ll 1$.
+Here we also assumed that $\tilde{J}\zeta_{T_{BCS}}^2\gg \delta^2 $ for the theory to remain self-consistent.
+We note that this critical point is analogous to the Finkelstein's result for Coulomb repulsion \cite{finkel1987superconductivity}.

 In addition, one could also extend this analysis by allowing for a competing BCS attractive coupling constant in a $s$-wave {\it spin-singlet} (orbital-triplet) channel $\psi_{\uparrow 1}\psi_{\downarrow 1}+\psi_{\uparrow 2}\psi_{\downarrow 2}$, in which ferromagnetic fluctuations mediate repulsion.
 Under these circumstances, any increase in disorder strength will result in suppression of $T_c$ in the spin-singlet channel (see Fig.~\ref{fig:main_1}(b)), while the pairing fluctuations in the spin-triplet channel will grow.
 Depending on the coupling strength $\tilde{J}$, there are two possibilities (see the phase diagram in Fig.~\ref{fig:main_1}(c)): first, if the coupling is weak, the system can undergo a SIT transition directly from a spin-singlet state, and second, there could be an intermediate disorder-driven phase transition between the two distinct superconducting states, preceding a SIT (the corresponding highly non-monotonic $t_0$-dependence of $T_c$ is depicted in Fig.~\ref{fig:main_1}(b)).
+The latter scenario takes place provided that $T_c$ for both superconducting channels coincide, leading to the condition

+This equation determined the boundary between the spin-singlet and spin-triplet SC phases in Fig.~\ref{fig:main_1}(c).
+On the other hand, the onset of the SIT occurs when the renormalized resistance $t(\zeta_{T_c})$ becomes of the order of one, i.e. $t_0\simeq 1- P_{-\eta}\left(\frac{t_0\zeta_{T_{BCS}}}{2}\right)$.
+The latter condition sets the boundary for the insulating phase in Fig.~\ref{fig:main_1}(c).
+The magnitude of $T_c$ in a spin-triplet superconducting phase could become both higher or lower than the initial mean-field transition temperature $T_{BCS}$, depending on the coupling strength (both possibilities are depicted in Fig.~\ref{fig:main_1}(c)).